Types of Oral Appliances – Fort Worth, TX

 - Made by the world’s top manufacturers

-Prosomnous appliances are some of the most popular ones available today, and that’s because they are small, durable, and easily adjustable.
-We offer both the CA and IA version of Prosomnous appliances, which just refers to how they can be adjusted.
-With a CA appliance, there is actually a thin key you can use to turn small hinges to change how it repositions the jaw.
-And, with an IA appliance, it comes in two different pre-molded pieces, and these are adjusted by swapping out one of the pieces in order to find the perfect fit.
+Prosomnus appliances are some of the most popular ones available today, and that’s because they are small, durable, and easily adjustable.
+We offer both the IA and EVO version of Prosomnus appliances.
+The main difference between the two is the flexibility of the newer EVO appliance.
+With both the IA and EVO they come in two different pre-molded pieces, and these are adjusted by swapping out one of the pieces in order to find the perfect fit.

 The Herbst is a very small and light appliance that fits over the top and bottom rows of teeth, and the two sections are connected by two thin metal arms located at the sides.
 These arms can be adjusted to find the perfect position for a patient.
 While wearing one, a patient will retain the full range of motion of their jaw and be able to speak and drink with ease.
 These appliances can also be used to help address problems with the jaw joint as well, which can often be the underlying cause of chronic facial pain and/or teeth grinding.